Ameysr/Blog-Website/README.md

 main features :<br>

 1 schdule blog
-  - you can schdule the blog and aslo see the published blogs in the dashbord Section
+  - you can schdule the blog and also see the published blogs in the dashbaord Section

 2 notes
-  - see saved notes on dashbord
+  - see saved notes on dashboard

 3 rich text editor
   - italic blod underline point funtions are available